 You should also learn the various types of orders and when to use them.
 For instance, a Good-till-Day (GTD) order is one you may find yourself using constantly.
 You cannot as a day trader use the Good-till-Cancelled (GTC) order a lot because situations change on a daily basis.
 If a trade is not triggered during the course of a trading day, a Good-till-Day order is one you can use to get the order cancelled if it is not filled.

 How to day trade stocks as a beginner

-Once you have acquired some knowledge and you have a funded live account, you can start trading.
+Once you have acquired some knowledge and you have funded a live account or opened a stock demo trading account, you can start trading.
 You should only trade high probability setups using the various order types: buy, sell, limit orders, stop orders, OCO, etc.

 Day trading involves buying a stock and selling that stock within the same trading day.
 In order to give yourself a chance of making a profit, you should be trading stocks capable of making some significant movement on a day-to-day basis.
 Armed with your tools and your plan.

 How do you go about a day trade?